Caso Avícola Villalobos

 The auditor identified six judicial embargoes recorded in the Shareholder Registry, all encumbering Lisa, S.A.'s shares, dividends, and profits:

-• July 24, 2000, Ordinary Proceeding C2-2000-4199, First Instance Civil Court, filed by Ángel Mauricio Bonifisi Morales
+• July 24, 2000, ordinary proceeding C2-2000-4199, First Instance Civil Court, filed by Ángel Mauricio Bonifisi Morales

-• August 3, 2000, Proceeding C2-99-9308, Eighth First Instance Civil Court, filed by José Roderico Rossell Anzueto
+• August 3, 2000, proceeding C2-99-9308, Eighth First Instance Civil Court, filed by José Roderico Rossell Anzueto

-• March 15, 2012, Summary Mercantile Proceeding 01163-2012-00178, Thirteenth First Instance Civil Court, filed by Avícola Villalobos, S.A.
+• March 15, 2012, <law id="gua-01163-2012-00178" />, a summary mercantile proceeding in the Thirteenth First Instance Civil Court, filed by Avícola Villalobos, S.A.

-• March 26, 2012, Ordinary Proceeding 01045-2012-00210, First First Instance Civil Court, filed by Compañía Alimenticia de Centroamérica, S.A.
+• March 26, 2012, <law id="gua-01045-2012-00210" />, an ordinary proceeding in the First First Instance Civil Court, filed by Compañía Alimenticia de Centroamérica, S.A.

-• April 2, 2012, Ordinary Proceeding 01045-2012-00242, First First Instance Civil Court, filed by Industria Forrajera de Mazatenango, S.A.
+• April 2, 2012, <law id="gua-01045-2012-00242" />, an ordinary proceeding in the First First Instance Civil Court, filed by Industria Forrajera de Mazatenango, S.A.

-• April 20, 2012, Ordinary Proceeding 01044-2012-00279, Thirteenth First Instance Civil Court, filed by Reproductores Avícolas, S.A.
+• April 20, 2012, <law id="gua-01044-2012-00279" />, an ordinary proceeding in the Thirteenth First Instance Civil Court, filed by Reproductores Avícolas, S.A.

 The auditor confirmed that the Shareholder Registry contains no record of any of these embargoes having been lifted or terminated by judicial order.
 All six embargoes, annotated between 2000 and 2012, remain in effect according to the records of the plaintiff entity itself.
 The entities that obtained the 2012 embargoes belong to the Avícola Villalobos Group, the same corporate group to which Avícola Las Margaritas, S.A. belongs, and which now seeks to declare time-barred the very dividends that its own affiliated companies have kept under embargo.